tholonia/iching_cli/book/v2/markdown/hexagram_14.md

 #### In the heart of a secluded mountain range, whispered into legend, a craftsman named Alden labored within the embrace of towering trees and singing rivers.
 His heart yearned to capture the elusive music of the natural world, forging it into works that spoke of the sublime harmony of life.

 In his sanctuary, nature's vitality surrounded him, its intricate dance mirrored in every careful strike of Alden’s hammer.
-His latest endeavor, a grand sculpture of crystalline elegance, aspired to reflect the confluence of earth and sky—a tribute to the realm of dragons that roamed beyond mortal eyes.
+His latest endeavor, a grand sculpture of crystalline elegance, aspired to reflect the confluence of earth and sky, a tribute to the realm of dragons that roamed beyond mortal eyes.

 Each day the project unfolded, nature tested Alden's resolve.
 Obsidian clouds gathered, challenged by sunlight piercing through with blazing brilliance.
 Yet, within this struggle, Alden found a steadfast rhythm, guided by intuitive connection with the earth's voice.